 In 2016, Swedish conducted the previous Community Health Needs Assessments (CHNA).
 Significant health needs were identified from the Community Health Needs Assessment process.
 Swedish then identified priorities for the Community Health Improvement Plans associated with the 2016 CHNA.
-The priority health needs were: access to care, behavioral health/mental health, maternal child health, preventable causes of death, and violence and injury prevention.
+The priority health needs were: access to care, behavioral health/mental health, and the aging population.
 The impact of actions used to address these health needs can be found in Appendix 4.